 This is a rough sketch or a mockup of whatever you want to show during this part of the script.
 You can create the visual mockup for your storyboard by sketching it on paper, taking a photo with your smartphone and inserting it into your storyboard.
 You can also use free images and icons you find online to mock up all the scenes for your animated video.

 A bullet point list of instructions that explain what motions happen on screen in what order.
 Simple, clear instructions are best and should be documented in chronological order so that the animator reads it like, “first I do this, then this happens, then this.”

 A list of all the audio and visual assets that need to be created for this scene (i.e. red Android phone, dial tone sound effects, etc).

 The diagram below shows examples of what kinds of information should be included on each slide of your storyboard.

-For detailed instructions on how to create your own storyboard, check out this article:
+Check out this article for detailed instructions on how to create your own storyboard.